 One small reminder before you book: in the slower tourist seasons you might experience local businesses having shorter hours or be completely closed for short stints.

-This occurs often in the Caribbean and Mediterranean, either because of the weather or because the locals themselves are taking advantage of the slower business to travel.
+This occurs often in the Caribbean, Mediterranean, and other parts of Europe either because of the weather or because the locals themselves are taking advantage of the slower business to travel.

 Something to keep in mind when implementing these techniques is that airports tend to be busier during holidays because everyone tends to travel at the same time.
 This also means that prices may inflate during these busy travel periods.